Mahaveer2/quizapp/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> To deploy your site to the web you need to host it with given settings and first initialize the database and then run it

 A website where a admin can create and view test with a human like interaction between user and bot